Liveaboard Diving in Marovo Lagoon

 What to Expect On a Marovo Lagoon Liveaboard

 Take a liveaboard dive trip to explore Marovo Lagoon in the Solomon Islands and combine the best of all worlds.
 Divers can access the more remote areas of this expansive lagoon while cruising in comfort.
-Marovo Lagoon is a picture perfect South Pacific paradise and is the longest salt water lagoon in the world.
-The lagoon itself and surrounding area contains hundreds of small islands covered with tropical rainforests and fringed with coconut palms.
-The water is clear aquamarine, warm (82-85 degrees), and swarming with fish of all sizes and colours.
-Marovo Lagoon is bordered by the volcanic New Georgia and Vangunu Islands on one side and a double wall of barrier islands on the other making for many protected diving options as well as exploration of cuts and passages where ocean and lagoon currents meet.
+Marovo Lagoon is a picture-perfect South Pacific paradise and is the longest saltwater lagoon in the world.
+The lagoon and surrounding area contain hundreds of small islands covered with tropical rainforests and fringed with coconut palms.
+The water is clear aquamarine, warm (85°F/30°C), and swarming with fish of all sizes and colors.
+Marovo Lagoon is bordered by the volcanic New Georgia and Vangunu Islands on one side and a double wall of barrier islands on the other making for many protected diving options as well as the exploration of cuts and passages where ocean and lagoon currents meet.
 With only a few Solomon Islands liveaboards operating this area, a visit here will usually be included in your itinerary.

 What You Can See

 The lagoon is known for its marvelous variety of sharks, prolific numbers of fish, mantas, turtles, and dolphins.
 As with all of the Solomon Islands, there are opportunities to dive wrecks, healthy reef gardens, steep walls, caverns, and cuts while viewing everything from hammerheads to nudibranchs, all with incredible visibility.
 There is something for everyone!

 Dive Sites of Marovo Lagoon

 There is a multitude of dive sites in this expansive area and all of our liveaboards take advantage of the weather and current to ensure excellent diving every day.
 Here are a few memorable sites that may be visited on your dive expedition.